iainmacthai/M5-8ChEncoder/README.md

 }
 }
 ```
-+ The UI Encoder Arc's displaying the Encoder Values are set from 0-100
-+ The encoders constantly rotate and are not clamped so the UI Arcs reach 100 or 0 and wrap around with positive and negative numbers

 #### To-Do
 - [ ] Correctly Map Encoders from 0-100 to match UI ARCS
 - [ ] Provide Haptic Feedback with Buzzer